danrot/master-thesis/04_discussion.md

 Circular dependencies are usually an indicator for bad design, especially if an application uses some kind of layer architecture.
-Unidirectional relations and depencies are a lot easier to handle, because the effect of any change is easier to estimate.
+Unidirectional relations and dependencies are a lot easier to handle, because the effect of any change is easier to estimate.

 A possible solution would be to put more logic into the `VersionManager`, and